tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 ### 1928

+In February of 1928, Katrena and Hughie visited Queenstown with Hugh's parents Jessie and Charles, and Hughie's sister Winifred.[^27]
+{{< figure library="true" src="QueenstownSpeightHoliday1928_2.jpg" title="Katrena & Hughie Visit Queenstown with the Speight Family - Otago Daily Times" lightbox="true" >}}
+[^27]: Katrena visits Queenstown with the Speights - https://paperspast.natlib.govt.nz/newspapers/ODT19280217.2.119.1 Otago Daily Times, Issue 20335, 17 February 1928, Page 12 - Papers Past, the National Library of New Zealand.

-Sadly, less than a year later, Hughie's father Charles Speight passed away unexpectedly on the 19th of February, 1928.
+Sadly, the next week Hughie's father Charles Speight passed away unexpectedly on the 19th of February, 1928.
 This plunged the family into mourning, and pushed Hughie into taking on a more senior role at Speight's Brewery, which his father had run.[^27] The combination of these things seems to have resulted in a very long engagement for Katrena and Hughie.
 {{< figure library="true" src="CharlesSpeightDeathReport.jpg" title="Hughie's Father Passes Away Unexpectedly" lightbox="true" >}}
-[^27]:
+[^27]: Charles Speight's death reported - https://paperspast.natlib.govt.nz/newspapers/ODT19280220.2.75 Otago Daily Times, Issue 20337, 20 February 1928, Page 9 - Papers Past, the National Library of New Zealand.

 ### 1930